-Olympic Triathlon - 1500m swim, 23mi bike, 10k run
+Olympic Triathlon - 1500m swim, 24 mi bike, 10k run

 Sprint Triathlon - 500m swim, 20k bike, 5k run

 Olympic Aquabike - 1500m swim, 22.8 mi bike

-Sprint Aquabike - 500m swim, 20k bike
+Sprint Aquabike - 500m swim, 11.4mi. bike

-Super Sprint - 200m swim, 10k bike, 1mi run
+Super Sprint - 200m swim, 5.7mi. bike, 1mi run

 Michigan's newest state park, Belle Isle sets the scene for arguably the fastest triathlon course in the entire country.
 If you’re looking for a PR, this is the place to do it!

 - Custom event shirt

 - Custom finishers medal

 - Custom latex swim cap

 - Sponsor supplied samples

 - Professional chip timing with results available online

 - Awards to top three in each age group

 - Great sponsor supplied raffle and awards ceremony following the last finisher.

-For an extra $25 select the PURPLE option at the registration process.
+For an extra $35 select the PURPLE option at the registration process.
 You will have until 2 weeks before the event to add this to your registration as well.
 To plan for each Purple event this will close 2 weeks prior to each purple event.
 Exclusive PURPLE Tent for those registered will be set privately adjacent to the post race area.

-- morning coffee
+- Morning coffee

-- fast trac packet pickup
+- Fast trac packet pickup

-- preferred racking
+- Preferred racking

-- exclusive 3D recovery tent; recovery boots, masseuse, lounge chairs, fan, ice pool, towels, rollers, food & beverage
+- Exclusive 3D recovery tent: recovery boots, masseuse, lounge chairs, fan, ice pool, towels, rollers, food & beverage

 - Purple results

-Multi-Sport 101 starts 2:00pm in Transition 2
+Multi-Sport 101 starts Saturday at 2:00pm in Transition 2

 Geared toward the newbie, but enough information and tips for the savvy veteran.
 We were the first to host multi-sport 101 before events, starting over 10 years ago.
 Now most quality events have some version, but we have been told by athletes across the country that our multi-sport 101 is the best.
 The race director will walk you through the entire event, start to finish, answering your questions along the way and giving you tips.